Deep Deconfounded Content-based Tag Recommendation for UGC with Causal Intervention: Introduction

-Due to the large candidate tag spaces and the scarce tags associated with UGCs, collaborative filtering (CF), which recommends suitable tags for one UGC with pre-existing tags based on other UGCs with similar tags, is restricted in applications due to lack of sufficient collaborative information.
-Content-based filtering, which assigns tags for UGCs based on their content features, has become the mainstream strategy for tag recommendations \cite{belem2017survey}.
+Due to the large candidate tag spaces and sparse tags associated with UGCs, collaborative filtering (CF), which recommends suitable tags for one UGC with pre-existing tags based on other UGCs with similar tags, is restricted in applications due to lack of sufficient collaborative information.
+Content filtering, which assigns tags for UGCs based on their content features, has become the mainstream strategy for tag recommendations \cite{belem2017survey}.
 Traditional content-based tag recommender systems consist of two steps \cite{wu2016tag2word,tang2019integral,maity2019deeptagrec}.
 First, existing UGC-tag pairs are collected from the platform to form a training database.
 Then, a naive matching model is designed to learn the mapping from UGC features to associated tags based on the collected UGC-tag pairs.
 If we define the most suitable tags based solely on the content of a UGC as the causal effects of the UGC on tags, the goal of the tag recommender should be to capture such causal effects based on collected UGC-tag pairs.
 However, the mapping \textit{de facto} captured by naive models is unavoidably the association between existing UGC and tags.
-Since uploaders simultaneously assume the role of UGC-creator and tag-selector, they serve as confounders whose personal preference for tag selections, \textit{i.e.,} the selection bias, is mistakenly captured as the causal effects.
-This is problematic, because the bias may cause naive models to miss important, relevant tags for UGCs possibly neglected by uploaders, which can cost them to lose potential audiences and associated economic benefits.
-Therefore, it is imperative to introduce causal inference \cite{pearl2016causal}, which aims to eliminate confounding bias and faithfully recover causal relations among variables, into UGC tag recommender systems.
+Since uploaders simultaneously assume the role of UGC-creator and tag-selector, they are confounders where their preference for tag selections, \textit{i.e.,} the selection bias, is mistakenly captured as the causal effects.
+This is problematic, because the bias may cause naive models to miss important, relevant tags for UGCs neglected by uploaders, which can cost them to lose potential audiences and associated economic benefits.
+Therefore, it is imperative to introduce causality \cite{pearl2016causal}, which aims to eliminate confounding bias and faithfully recover causal relations among variables, into tag recommender systems.